japalbornoz/NOC-Mini-Project-01-Monitoring-Incident-Workflow/incidents/incident-02-interface-down.md

 ## 8. Root Cause

-**Root cause:** Controlled lab simulation of an interface or link outage between R1 and DSW1.
+**Root cause:** Controlled administrative shutdown or disconnection of the DSW1 uplink interface (`Ethernet0/0`) connected to R1.

+This caused loss of Layer 2 connectivity between R1 and the downstream switched segment, making DSW1 and attached end devices unreachable from the monitoring host.

 The outage was introduced intentionally to validate:
 - detection of partial network failures